CMC-lab/TranCIT/docs/quickstart.rst

 This quickstart guide will get you up and running with **TranCIT: Transient Causal Interaction Toolbox** analysis in just a few minutes.

-We'll cover the most common use cases with the new class-based API, which provides cleaner interfaces and better error handling than the previous function-based approach.
+We'll cover the most common use cases with the class-based API, which provides clean interfaces and robust error handling.

 ******************
 Installation Check